marick/structural-typing/README.md

          ...)
 ```

-(In this case, each step produces a structure that's still satisfies
+(In this case, each step produces a structure that still satisfies
 the `:Patient` type.
 I didn't bother mentioning that after the first
 step because (1) I doubt later steps will falsify that, and (2) it
-doesn't help a reader understand the code.
+doesn't help a reader understand the pipeline.
 If anything, the clutter
 hurts.
 I care more that type descriptions are *informative*, even to
 someone reading hastily, than that they're *complete*.
 If you care
 differently, you can be more rigorous.